ATU School of Science delivers two honours degrees which focus on Chemistry, namely Chemical & Pharmaceutical Science and Forensic Science & Analysis.

 What our placement partners say:

-"Ours has been a positive experience with both students we have had to date on work placement from GMIT.
+"Ours has been a positive experience with both students we have had to date on work placement from ATU.
 The students arrived with good technical skills and an eagerness to learn and proved themselves very capable workers.
 We consider the process as mutually beneficial to the students and the laboratory and are happy to continue with such placements in the future."

 Michelle Cuffe - Executive Analytical Chemist, Public Analysts Lab Galway

-"The Shellfish Safety Section of the Marine Institute receives students for work placements from varying scientific courses from Third Level Institutions including GMIT on an annual basis.
+"The Shellfish Safety Section of the Marine Institute receives students for work placements from varying scientific courses from Third Level Institutions including ATU on an annual basis.
 Experience has shown that the students already have a good theoretical and practical skills background going into the work placement.
 Both students and the Marine Institute find the work placements to be of mutual benefit, where resources and facilities are provided to the student to receive hands on practical training in a variety of laboratory techniques and sample analysis, result interpretation and report writing."

 Dave Clarke - Senior Laboratory Analyst, Shellfish Safety Section, Marine Institute